-The school is accredited by the North Central Association/Commission on Accreditation and School Improvement (NCA/CASI).
+The school's latest accreditation by AdvancED was awarded June 23, 2019.
 Curriculum is designed to equip students to become life-long learners, effective problem-solvers, responsible citizens, and caring contributors to humankind.

-Approximately 100 students are enrolled in grades 7-12.
-Most are dependents of U.S civilian and U.S. military personnel working on the island.
-Many private companies and government entities participate in supporting school operations including: MIT/Lincoln Laboratory, KRS, Boeing, NASA, and the U.S Army.
+Approximately 120 students are enrolled in grades 7-12.
+Most are dependents of U.S. civilian and U.S. military personnel working on the island.
+Many private companies and government entities participate in supporting school operations including: MIT/Lincoln Laboratory, DI, Boeing, NASA, Space Fence, RGNext, Tribal Co., and the U.S Army.
 Most parents have professional and technical backgrounds.

 English - 4 credits